Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 Genetic information processes connect the blueprint genes to functional proteins.
 In our current whole cell model of minimal cell, we mainly consider seven types of processes listed in table.

 Replication copies the genetic information with the regulation of replication initiation.
 Transcription copies sequential information from DNA to RNA.
 There are three types of RNA, including mRNA, rRNA and tRNA that are tightly connected by translation.
-Translation takes place on ribosomes, where mRNA is read and an amino acid chain is generated according to the sequence of mRNA. rRNA, together with other ribosome proteins make up ribosomes in ribosomal biogenesis \cite{earnest_ribosome_2016}. tRNA is the carriers and identifier of amino acid to the ribosome.
+Translation takes place on ribosomes, where mRNA is read and an amino acid chain is generated according to the sequence of mRNA. rRNA, together with other ribosome proteins make up ribosomes in ribosomal biogenesis[^earnest_ribosome_2016]. tRNA is the carriers and identifier of amino acid to the ribosome.

 <p align="center">
   <img src="../figs/figs_WCM/gip_table.png" width="450" alt="GIP reactions"> <br>